A0M0305/todolist_app/WebAssignment2.md

 ## Methods

-As part of the agile methodology we decided to go along with the kaban framework as this best suits the project type and it also suits our work-style.
+As part of the agile methodology we decided to go along with the kanban framework as this best suits the project type and it also suits our work-style.

 Kanban Board: [SOL ReDesign](https://trello.com/invite/b/oYmTzJ80/ATTIcfb2e444d412106a21cde43b77f680e696962331/sol-redesign)